 Horseback Riding – 12 Mile Stable meets the needs of groups who want to go horseback riding in Cherry Creek State Park.

 Swimming – Read about the public swimming pools near Denver.

 Aloft Denver Airport at Gateway Park – An eclectic option for travelers, this hotel is the epitome of modern and sleek.
-The rooms are comfortable and there are many amenities on site to make your stay great.
+The rooms are comfortable and there are many amenities on-site to make your stay great.

-Woolley’s Classic Suites – Featuring 190 apartment-style suites, each including an LCD TV, full-sized refrigerator, and a dedicated workstation.
+Woolley’s Classic Suites – Features 190 apartment-style suites, each including an LCD TV, full-sized refrigerator, and a dedicated workstation.
 These suites are made to feel more like a community, perfect for both short and long-term stays.